franeklubi/rustic/README.md

 }
 ```

-2. Suppose you want to map the Result of a fallible function:
+2. Suppose You want to map the Result of a fallible function:

 ```ts
 import { Result, equip, ResultEquipped } from 'rustic';